Beat the Clock: Bonus Round ("The Swirling Whirlwind of Cash and Prizes")

 The winning couple played the "Swirling Whirlwind of Cash and Prizes", which took place inside a machine similar to a vertical wind tunnel. $25,000 in cash was inside the machine, as well as several "prize vouchers" (coloured slips of paper with the names of prizes written on them).
-Several more vouchers would be tossed into the machine prior to the start of the round.
+Several more vouchers would be tossed into the machine by Kroeger prior to the start of the round.

 Once inside the machine, both players tried to grab as much money and prize vouchers as they could within a 1-minute time limit.
 For protection, the couple was equipped with goggles and gloves that they wore while in the machine.
 There were three rules that had to be followed at all times.
 One, only items that were in the air could be grabbed and neither teammate could bend over and pick anything up from the ground; however, if any vouchers or cash had somehow gotten stuck in a pile they were permitted to kick the pile to get it loose.
 Two, each item that they grabbed had to be placed in a bag which the male partner wore around his waist in order to be counted.
 Three, once the clock stopped the couple both had to stop whatever they were doing and raise their hands in the air.
 Later in the run, several gold certificates were added to the machine and if the couple picked one up, the cash they had grabbed would be doubled.
 (If the couple somehow picked up more than one, only one was counted.)

 The "swirling whirlwind" was previously used in the bonus round of The Diamond Head Game, a show hosted by Bob Eubanks in 1975.